-The Environment and Gerontology Network is promoting the 2019 IAPS Symposium Ageing in Place in a World of Inequalities: How to Design Healthy Cities for All.
-The event will take place from 27 to 30 November 2019 in Brazil, in the city of Pelotas.
+The Environment and Gerontology Network promoted the 2019 IAPS Symposium Ageing in Place in a World of Inequalities: How to Design Healthy Cities for All.
+The event took place from 27 to 30 November 2019 in Brazil, in the city of Pelotas.

 This Symposium recognises that merely changing the built environment is not enough to create a more inclusive city for ageing because places are more than physical spaces.
 Viable environments are articulated through a strong sense of place, defined as the social, psychological and emotional bonds that people have with their environment.
 A strong sense of place results from access to support for active participation, opportunities to build and sustain social networks and it plays a significant role in the community.
 In contrast, a sense of exclusion or lack of opportunities to reciprocate, mediate and control is associated with alienation, isolation, and loneliness, often resulting in many health and well-being problems, particularly among the most vulnerable.
 Socially, the creation of age-friendly urban environments that support the sense of place is a part of successful ageing, ensuring that people can continue to contribute positively in old age, delaying the need for institutional care and reducing health costs and social assistance.

 Within this context, we invited academics, researchers, professionals, and students to participate of this Symposium to discuss how to design healthy cities for all generations, responding to different environmental, social, cultural and economic impacts.

 – Memory, Identity, and Sense of Place.